 America’s Car Museum is your vehicle for learning!

-Schools, scouts, youth community organizations, and homeschool groups are eligible for school group admission rates and program options.
+Schools, scouts, youth community organizations and homeschool groups are eligible for school group admission rates and program options.
 Programs are available for a variety of ages ranging from preschool to college students.
-A minimum of 10 students are required.
+A minimum of 10 students is required.

 - $6 per student for admission

 - $9 per student for admission + workshop

 CHAPERONES: One chaperone per 10 students will be admitted for free to assist with supervision.
 Additional chaperones (who exceed 1:10 ratio) and bus drivers (who wish to visit the Museum) will be charged $6 each.
 Preschool classes are allowed one free chaperone for every 5 students.

 SCHOLARSHIPS: To ensure all students have access to meaningful learning experiences, scholarships may be available for discounts on student admission and workshop fees as well as reimbursements for transportation expenses.
 Scholarship applications are accepted on a rolling basis when scholarship funds are available.

 Complimentary parking is available for school buses and vans.
 However, vehicles that are not categorized as a school bus or van must pay $5 to park in the Museum’s parking lot.
 Parking fees must be paid separately from group admission fees at the guest services desk in the Lobby.

 A location to eat outside food (such as sack lunches) may be requested in advance and is subject to availability.
 Group reservations are required at the Museum’s Classics by Pacific Grill.